rancher/docs/content/rancher/v2.x/en/catalog/multi-cluster-apps/_index.md

     - **Read-only**: This access type cannot modify any configuration option for the multi-cluster application.
 Users can only view these applications.

-    > **Note:**  Please ensure only trusted users are given _Owner_ or _Member_ access as they will automatically be able to manage applications in projects that they might not have direct access to.
+    > **Note:**  Please ensure only trusted users are given _Owner_ or _Member_ access as they will automatically be able to manage applications created for this multi-cluster application in target projects they might not have direct access to.

 ### Overriding Application Configuration Options for Specific Projects